MAHines/Gradescope-Microscope/README.md

 – cd to Gradescope-Microscope folder
 – streamlit run microscope.py

-## Updating Alfred from the command line
+## Updating Gradescope-Microscope from the command line
 – cd to Gradescope-Microscope folder
 – git pull